 The loans in the Council's current debt portfolio all have maturity dates beyond 2027.
 Under their current policy the Public Works Loan Board (PWLB) sets premature repayment rates, and where the interest rate payable on a current loan is higher than the repayment rate, the PWLB imposes premium penalties for early repayment.
 With current low rates of interest this would be a significant cost which would impair the benefit of repayment.
 Therefore, it will only make financial sense to repay debt early if the PWLB changes its current policy, or if interest rates rise and cancel out the repayment premiums.
+While HM Treasury has increased the margin over gilt yields for new borrowing, the premature payment rates have been left unchanged.
 Current interest rate forecasts suggest that it is extremely unlikely that gilt yields will rise sufficiently to cancel out the premiums in the medium term.

-It is forecast that as at 31 March 2019 the Council will have cash balances of around £160m.
+It is forecast that as at 31 March 2020 the Council will have cash balances of around £190m.
 A prudent level of balances is required to meet cashflow.
 In addition, the cash balances will in part be made up of earmarked reserves and will therefore be committed to meeting Council expenditure.
 However, the level of cash balances would enable early repayments to be considered, should interest rates rise sufficiently to cancel out the premiums.

-If short-term borrowing is required to aid cashflow, this will be targeted at an average rate of 0.6%.
+If short-term borrowing is required to aid cashflow, this will be targeted at an average rate of 0.7%.

-Investment Strategy 2019/20 - 2021/22
+Investment Strategy 2020/21 - 2022/23